 So Joe’s taken to labeling gun owners who oppose civilian disarmament as “absolutists.”
 That’s a kindler, gentler and more condescending way of calling them “extremists.”
 Well here’s one thing that’s absolutely true: Joe Nocera is a clever bastard.

-Nocera knows how to control the narrative by combining journalistic sins of omission and commission.
+Nocera knows how to shape the narrative by combining journalistic sins of omission and commission.
 In other words, Nocera is the Mayor of Spin City.
-To wit today’s “Gun Report” . . .
+To wit, today’s “Gun Report” . . .

 The new meme among gun absolutists appears to be hammers.
 “Why did you elect to report on guns as a choice of weapon, when according to current F.B.I. stats, bear claw hammers and baseball bats are the number 1 and number 2 choice of weapon?” wrote a pro-gun reader: “Guns are 3rd.”
 When I was interviewing Second Amendment absolutists for Saturday’s column, I heard the same thing.
 So of course, Jennifer Mascia and I looked into it.
 Guess what?
 It doesn’t appear to be true as Slate reported in February . . .

-Just for fun, let’s cede Joe the statistical argument (at least until Bruce Krafft sees the bat signal).
+Just for fun, let’s cede Joe the statistical argument (at least until Bruce Kraft sees the bat signal).
 Do you see what he’s doing?

 Instead of debating whether or not keeping a running tally of “gun violence” is inherently biased in favor of (not to mention inspired by) civilian disarmament, instead of balancing “gun violence” against defensive gun use, Joe’s focused his readers’ attention on baseball bats and hammers.